-Data-driven Reflectance Model In seminal work, Matusik et al. [11] presented a data-driven BRDF model that expresses the surface reflectance as a weighted combination of a large set of measured BRDFs.
+Data-driven Reflectance Model In seminal work, Matusik et al. [1] presented a data-driven BRDF model that expresses the surface reflectance as a weighted combination of a large set of measured BRDFs.
 To handle the large dynamic range between the specular peaks and the diffuse reflectance, a log-encoding is first applied to the measured basis BRDFs.
 Matusik et al. propose two models: a PCA based 45D linear model, and non-linear, charting based, 15D model.
-In follow up work, Matusik et al. [12] use the linear PCA model and show that 800 well selected and controlled view-light direction pairs are sufficient for estimating the BRDF.
-Nielsen et al. [13] show that by adding a Tikhonov regularization to the estimation of a log-relative encoded linear data-driven model, a good BRDF estimate can be obtained from less than 20 optimized and controlled view-light direction pairs, and for 5 photographs of a sphere lit by optimized directional light sources.
-Xu et al. [25] build on the method of Nielsen et al., and show that with an improved error metric, a log-relative encoded linear datadriven model can be recovered from just 2 near-field observations (photographs) under controlled directional lighting.
-All of the above methods estimate a data-driven BRDF from observations under directional lighting, and regularize the estimation using a non-linear encoding of the measured
+In follow up work, Matusik et al. [2] use the linear PCA model and show that 800 well selected and controlled view-light direction pairs are sufficient for estimating the BRDF.
+Nielsen et al. [3] show that by adding a Tikhonov regularization to the estimation of a log-relative encoded linear data-driven model, a good BRDF estimate can be obtained from less than 20 optimized and controlled view-light direction pairs, and for 5 photographs of a sphere lit by optimized directional light sources.
+Xu et al. [4] build on the method of Nielsen et al., and show that with an improved error metric, a log-relative encoded linear data-driven model can be recovered from just 2 nearfield observations (photographs) under controlled directional lighting.
+Várva and Filip [27] extend the method of Nielsen et al. and show that 5 bidirectional samples in combination with 8 rotations is sufficient to faithfully reconstruct anisotropic materials; an identical log-relative encoding is used to regularize the estimation.
+All of the above methods estimate a datadriven BRDF from observations under directional lighting, and regularize the estimation using a non-linear encoding of the measured BRDFs.

-BRDFs.
 In contrast, our method uses a fully linear model and reconstructs the data-driven BRDF model from a reflectance map under uncontrolled known natural lighting.